we-ready/notebook/English/junior.6.md

 ### A

 A: Can [ ... ] be [ ... ] here?

-[1]
-- this lock
+- this lock ... repaired
-- this kind of key
+- this kind of key ... made
-- this radio
+- this radio ... fixed

-[2]
-- repaired
-- made
-- fixed

 B: Yes, it can be [ ... ] in [ ... ].

-[1]
-- repaired
-- made
-- fixed

-[2]
-- two days
+- repaired ... two days
-- ten minutes
+- made ... ten minutes
-- three days
+- fixed ... three days

 ### B